<check against delivery>

 But there is real strength – titanium strength – beneath and around those moments.

-We can celebrate our diversity in all its richness and history, and embrace it as our identity and future in a region that looks to us, and respects our middle power status.
+We can celebrate our diversity in all its richness and history, and embrace it as our identity and celebrate it as we build our future in a region that looks to us, and respects our middle power status.

 In this role, I can see our strength and unity in diversity.